 Steps

-To prepare the soft tart, start by greasing a soft tart pan with a diameter of 11 inches with seed oil.
+To prepare the soft tart, start by greasing with vegetable oil a soft tart pan with a diameter of 11 in.

-In the center, on the raised part only, adhere a disc of parchment paper cut to size.
+In the raised central part, press a round piece of parchment paper cut to size into the greased area.

 Flour the rest of the pan and set it aside for now.

-Using electric whisks, beat the eggs with sugar and a teaspoon of vanilla extract (or half a sachet of vanillin) in a bowl.
+With the electric whisks beat the eggs with the sugar and one teaspoon of vanilla extract (or half a packet of vanillin) in a bowl.

-Continue until the batter is fluffy and airy, then slowly add the oil, still whisking the mixture, followed by the milk in the same manner.
+Continue until the batter is frothy and airy, then add the oil in a thin stream while continuing to beat the mixture, followed by the milk in the same way.

 Slowly add the sifted flour and baking powder.